devmutinda/AirBnB_clone/README.md

 ## 🔧 Testing
 This project uses the python unittest model for automated tests.\
-Unit tests are run as shown below:
+You can run the tests as shown below:
 ```
 python3 -m unittest discover tests
 ```